sigstore/architecture-docs/sigstore-public-deployment-spec.md

 ## 4. Distributing Roots-of-Trust

-A client using a particular Sigstore instance needs key material for the certificate transparency log, the transparency service log, and the identity service root certificate; it may also want additional key material for verifying updates to the client itself or other, per-instance purposes.
+A client using a particular Sigstore instance needs key material for the certificate transparency log, the transparency service log, and the identity service root certificate.
+It will also need the URLs to the various services and other metadata such as the validity times of the services.
+The keys, URLs and other metadata is packaged for clients in two file formats, `trusted_root` (for verifying client) and `signing_config` (for signing client): see [sigstore-protobuf-specs](https://github.com/sigstore/protobuf-specs/blob/main/protos/sigstore_trustroot.proto) for details.

-These keys can change over time due to scheduled key rotations, log sharding, or compromise.
-Rather than tying a specific release of a client to a specific set of keys (which would require an upgrade of the client in order to trust new signatures), Sigstore distributes these keys using [The Update Framework](https://theupdateframework.io/) (TUF).
+The root-of-trust data can change over time due to scheduled key rotations, log sharding, or compromise.
+Rather than tying a specific release of a client to a specific set of keys (which would require an upgrade of the client in order to trust new signatures), Sigstore distributes it using [The Update Framework](https://theupdateframework.io/) (TUF).

 The resources for the Sigstore Roots-of-Trust are managed in the [sigstore/root-signing repository](https://github.com/sigstore/root-signing).
 To increase trust, the TUF repository is managed in a transparent and open way, allowing community members to inspect and verify all steps and updates This helps to detect any malicious activity, and ensures that users can trust the repository.
 When updates to the TUF repository are made, Sigstore community members are encouraged to verify all the steps before publishing a new version.